ToolsGambling

 TraderAdjusts lines in real time based on actionThe person who moved it to -2.5

 Think of it like a restaurant: the compiler is the chef who creates the menu.
 The bookmaker is the owner who runs the place.
 The trader is the sous chef adjusting dishes based on what's selling.
+This structure exists at both US-licensed sportsbooks and offshore operations — but only one type is regulated by state gaming commissions.

 What Oddsmakers Do Every Day